tiagofilipe12/pATLAS/docs/Import.md

 by dragging and droping the files to the text box on the right of this button.

+To do so, you can use two different programs:

+* [pATLASflow](#patlasflow) - In this approach it is assumed that the user has already performed qc analysis, assemblies and every required analysis before, mash dist, mash screen and mapping approaches here provided.
+* [FlowCraft](#flowcraft) - Here you can use raw reads and feed an assembly, mapping or mash screen approach.
+The pipeline will handle qc analysis and trimming with default parameters described in FlowCraft documentation and then perform the desired analysis (either mash dist / assembly, mash screen or mapping).

+**Note**: Check also the [redundancy removal](#redundancy-removal) rules described at the end of this file.

+# pATLASflow

 ## Download and install requirements to run the pipeline

 **[pATLASflow](https://github.com/tiagofilipe12/pATLASflow) is a [NextFlow](https://www.nextflow.io/)